Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Introduction

-In fact, there are different versions of the above dimension-reduced problem, depending on whether one interprets $\liftVar$ and $u$ as elements of product spaces as in \eqref{eqn:lowDimensionalModel} or as Radon measures on product manifolds.
-In this work we will 1) analyse the relation between these different versions, 2) prove exact reconstruction of particles in the noise-free case, and 3) stable reconstruction of particles from noisy data with convergence rates.
-The conditions for exact and for stable reconstruction are essentially the same as for the high-dimensional model \eqref{eqn:highDimensionalModel}, so the dimension reduction did not cause any deterioration of the reconstruction properties.
+\lookUp{\ref{item3}} Besides ensuring well-posedness of the dimension-reduced problem, in this work we will prove 1) exact reconstruction of particles in the noise-free case and 2) stable reconstruction of particles from noisy data with convergence rates.
+The conditions for exact and for stable reconstruction are essentially the same as for the high-dimensional model \eqref{eqn:highDimensionalModel}, so the dimension reduction did not cause any deterioration of the reconstruction properties. \lookUp{\ref{item3}}In addition to these main results, we also prove equivalence of different variants of the reduced problem \eqref{eqn:lowDimensionalModel} in which the snapshots and position-velocity projections are taken from different spaces.
 The theoretical results are supported by numerical experiments.